AdobeDocs/media-analytics.en/help/implementation/events/session/session-start.md

 ## Resuming a session

-When resuming a previously closed session — for example, after a cross-device handoff or after the application restores saved playback state — set the resume flag at session start.
+When resuming a previously closed session (for example, after a cross-device handoff or after the application restores saved playback state), set the resume flag at session start.
 This causes Analytics to increment [[!UICONTROL Content resumes]](/help/reporting/metrics/content-resumes.md) rather than [[!UICONTROL Media starts]](/help/reporting/metrics/media-starts.md).

 ## Recommended implementation types